 I have a bird feeder set up in my backyard but my 85mm f/1.8 can’t get me close enough to the birds.
 I would have loved to setup up the Fuji X-T1 on a tripod with the Fuji XF 55-200mm f/3.5-4.8 R LM OIS and patiently sit in my living room monitoring for some interest bird action shots.
 Of course, if I had known the X-T1 could do this I would have rented two lenses.
 The wide-angle isn't ideal for this scenario.

 One of the cool things about the Camera Remote is that it also did wireless transfers of the photos to my iPhone or iPad.
 I set the X-T1 to transfer photos to my iPad so I could check that I had captured what I wanted.
 Some of the images were uploaded to Facebook right from the middle of the Rock Brook.
 How cool is that!

-Another possibility is that I could be at independence day fireworks events, capturing photos, sending them to my iPhone and sharing them quickly on Facebook or uploading to Flickr etc. Or I can shoot and download selected images to my iPad for post processing and later share.
+Another possibility is that I could attend the independence day fireworks events, capturing photos, sending them to my iPhone and sharing them quickly on Facebook or uploading to Flickr etc. Or I can shoot and download selected images to my iPad for post-processing and later share.

 It wasn’t until I came home and downloaded the images to Adobe Lightroom that I realised that the Camera Remote app used the GPS on my iPhone to embed geolocation data into each image.
 WTF!
 For me, this is a manual process in Lightroom; assuming I remember to do so.